lolli42/dbdoctor/README.md

 TYPO3 DB health
 ===============

-# Mission statement
+# Mission

 The mission of this extension is to find database inconsistencies that may have been introduced in a living TYPO3 instance over time, and to fix them.

-As example, when a page tree is deleted by an editor, it sometimes happens that most pages ar properly set to deleted, but some pages are missed, or a content element on one page is not deleted.
+As example, when a page tree is deleted by an editor, it sometimes happens that most pages are properly set to deleted, but some pages are missed, or a content element on one page is not deleted.
 This leads to orphan pages or content elements in the database.